Editor’s Note: This story was updated April 19.

 Mass Vaccination Sites

-- The city’s mass vaccination sites are not open to the public for appointments.
+- The city’s mass vaccination sites are not open to the public for appointments, but they’re only vaccinating people 18 and older.

 People who are homebound for various reasons can sign up online to get vaccinated against coronavirus at their home.
 Their caregivers will also be vaccinated under the program.
 The program is expected to take several months to complete.